WWOOFING in New Zealand

 But that is what the whole WWOOFing experience is supposed to be about.
 Created in the UK in 1971 and established in New Zealand in 1974, WWOOF was meant to bring the experiences of different peoples to small, rural farmers, while simultaneously opening up life on organic farms to outsiders.

 Once you’ve become a WWOOF New Zealand member, you’ll receive a small booklet listing all of the organic farms that belong to the organization.
 Call or write the farms that interest you to come up with an arrangement that will please both parties.
-Most farms require five half days of work per week in exchange for food and lodging while others prefer three full days work.
+Most farms require five half days of work per week in exchange for food and lodging while others prefer three full days of work.
 Free time activities vary by region and the remoteness of the farm.

 But what is most intriguing about WWOOFing in New Zealand is the vast amount of variety between farms.
 With over 500 locations, there is a niche for just about anyone.
 There are small farms that ask to host families with children, others mention they enjoy meeting musicians or people of particular religious denominations.
 Sacred Earth Retreat is seeking workers and a on-site managing couple.

 Many farms are entirely self-sufficient and interested in teaching sustainable development to others.
-There are sheep farms, medicinal herb farms, cattle ranches, deer farms and classic produce farms; there is even one listing for a Buddhist monastery.
+There are sheep farms, medicinal herb farms, cattle ranches, deer farms, and classic produce farms; there is even one listing for a Buddhist monastery.

-With all the choices available and the flexibility of the system, a prospective WWOOFer is sure to find a situation that will make for down-to-earth Kiwi experience, and some great meals.
+With all the choices available and the flexibility of the system, a prospective WWOOFer is sure to find a situation that will make for down-to-earth Kiwi experience and some great meals.

-WWOOF New Zealand
+For more information visit WWOOF New Zealand

 To get an application that you can send by FAX, post or fill out on-line.